sergejsha/edge-to-edge/README.md

 ```

 2. Remove `android:fitSystemWindows` attribute everywhere from layouts, if present.
-3. Fit top and bottom views of each fragment as required.
+3. Fit top and bottom views of each fragment or activity as needed.

 ```kotlin
 override fun onViewCreated(view: View, savedInstanceState: Bundle?) {